Microsoft SPLA Explained: Everything You Need to Know

 Do I need SPLA?

 If you are a provider or independent software vendor with a SaaS solution, there is little choice when you need Microsoft software for hosting.
-It is especially true in a shared hosting environment.
+This is especially true in a shared hosting environment.

 Service providers are not permitted to host Microsoft products licensed under a conventional Volume licensing agreement, except for Self-hosted applications.
-You must sign up for SPLA to include Microsoft products in your services.
+To include Microsoft products in your services, you must sign up for SPLA.

-If instead, you are an end customer, SPLA is an excellent way to augment your licensing portfolio.
-Still, there are only a few scenarios when you must use SPLA.
+If you are an end customer, SPLA is an excellent way to augment your licensing portfolio.
+Still, there are only a few scenarios in which you must use SPLA.

 In simple scenarios, when you rent basic Windows Server virtual machines and don't "bring your own licenses", SPLA licenses will only be line items on your monthly bill.
 You won't need to micro-manage licences in the traditional sense.